-The call of the loon, the slap of a beaver’s tale, the crackle of a campfire at the end of the paddling day.
+The call of the loon, the slap of a beaver’s tail, the crackle of a campfire at the end of the paddling day.
 Sharing these experiences with grandchildren is one of life’s greatest joys.
 Canoe-camping with youngsters means adapting your game, though.
 We offer the following tips:

 Trip planning is an adult activity.
 Children live in the moment.
 Older, analytical ones may show some interest in route planning and logistics, but most kids prefer just the need-to-know information.
 Where will I go to the bathroom?
 Can I bring my iPad?
 These key questions should be covered in advance of the trip.